gnani-ai/API-service/README.md

 ### Support or Contact

-If you are having trouble please raise an issue or mail to us at email_id
+If you are having trouble please raise an issue or mail to us at > operations@gnani.ai